Highly respected leader within the global autism and research communities

 Research Spotlight

-Anxiety disorders are now recognised as the most commonly co-occurring conditions within autism spectrum disorders, with prevalence rates of clinically significant anxiety being 3-4 times higher in children with autism than children without autism.
-It is known that anxiety can impact on school engagement and academic performance for children without autism but research exploring anxiety and autism in the school context has to date, been very limited.
-With funding from Griffith University as well as the Department of Education and Training Educational Horizons grant scheme, Associate Professor Dawn Adams and Professor Deb Keen are leading a program of research focussing upon anxiety and well-being in autism and how this may be identified within school settings.
+Anxiety is now recognised as the most commonly co-occurring condition for autistic children, with prevalence rates of clinically significant anxiety being 3-4 times higher in autistic children than children without autism.
+It is known that anxiety can impact on school engagement and academic performance for autistic children but research exploring anxiety and autism in the school context has to date, been very limited.
+With funding from Griffith University as well as the Department of Education and Training Educational Horizons grant scheme, Professor Dawn Adams and Professor Deb Keen are leading a program of research focusing upon anxiety and well-being in autism and how this may be identified within school settings.
 Keep an eye on the Facebook page for the findings as they are published.

 Get in touch